Housing Programs FAQ's

 - Landlord References

-HADC strongly encourages landlords to screen prospective tenants and to use all or any of the above screening methods as long as they do not discriminate.
+HADC strongly encourages owners to screen prospective tenants and to use all or any of the above screening methods as long as they do not discriminate.
 Discrimination includes any tenant selection based solely on race, color, religion, sex, familial status, national origin or handicap (disability).

 Reduced Amount of paperwork: HADC prepares all Housing Assistance Payment (HAP) contracts.
-Landlords complete the Request for Tenancy Approval forms and provide the executed lease.
+Owners complete the Request for Tenancy Approval forms and provide the executed lease.
 Most of the required paperwork is prepared by HADC.

-Landlords have the same rights and responsibilities in the Housing Choice Voucher program as they have with any open market renter, including:
+Owners have the same rights and responsibilities in the Housing Choice Voucher program as they have with any open market renter, including:

 - Maintain your property in good condition.